 A Tatura resident said much of the town was invested in Banksia Securities Limited before it went into receivership on October 25.
-The closure has also forced the shutdown of the town's Westpac branch.By Bob Nicol
+The closure has also forced the shutdown of the town's Westpac branch.BOB NICOL October 30, 2012 11:29am

 Tatura residents are in shock following the announcement Banksia Securities Limited has been placed in receivership, owing investors $660